 7-9 Stockbridge Street is a cornerstone of Springfield’s architectural heritage.
-Constructed in 1845, it is the third oldest building in Downtown Springfield, predated only by Old First Church and the Byers Block.
+Constructed in 1845, it is the third oldest building in Downtown Springfield, predated only by Old First Church (1819) and the Byers Block (1835).
+Along with Byers Block, it is one of only two brick commercial buildings downtown from that era.

 REHABILITATION STATUS